 Weston, are you reading this?
 You guys should start making skins of perhaps look into a brand that is making tapered skins for such a board profile.
 The entire splitboard/snowboard industry is falling terribly behind the ski touring crowd.
 Skins should not be failing, however with this profile when the skins failed toward the end of long days they would always from the nose.

 As much fun as this shape is, it’s a little heavier and clunkier on the skin track.
 I was riding this board with the Union Expedition Bindings which performed well but added even more weight.
 However, even when touring with Spark R&D’s Arc Pros on the Weston Backwoods at the end of the day you could tell by how tired your body was that you were lugging a little bit of extra weight around in the backcountry.

 Do you like to split ski?
 With the little bigger board and a major rise in the nose, the Weston Backwoods Split seems to be a bit easier to ski and whole lot more fun especially if you like telemark turns on powder faces.

 Buy one if you can.
 The Weston Backwoods Splitboard ($899) is available in 5 sizes; 152, 157, 160, 163 and a 167.
 The only problem is these boards are already sold out from Weston.
 Weston, a smaller up and coming Colorado company is making boards that are truly working especially for splitboarding and shredding in the backcountry.
 Kudos Weston, the Backwoods Splitboard is now my daily driver.

-For resort riders, the Backwoods is also available in a solid version.
+For resort riders, the Weston Backwoods Snowboard is also available in a solid version.